Code-Institute-Submissions/webalyzer/README.md

 -   #### Colour Scheme

-    -   The app uses three main colors which are:
+    -   All imagery was produced from the shades of the main three colors:

     | #HEX | Color |
     |:--------:|:--------:|